Home Appraisal Checklist: A Guide for Sellers

 This protects the lender in case the buyer later defaults on their mortgage and the lender has to foreclose on the property.

-“The appraiser is simply a third-party professional who comes to the property to make sure the bank is lending on a property that is actually there, has the size and features (bedrooms, baths, etc.) described and compares to the values in the area,” explains top Los Angeles agent Keri White, who is also a home loan, title and escrow specialist.
+“The appraiser is simply a third-party professional who comes to the property to make sure the bank is lending on a property that is actually there, has the size and features (bedrooms, baths, etc.) described, and compares to the values in the area,” explains top Los Angeles agent Keri White, who is also a home loan, title, and escrow specialist.

 All states require appraisers to be licensed and certified to provide appraisals for federally certified lenders.

 Since many lenders process a high volume of loans all around the country, local appraisers provide first-hand verification of the property’s condition.
-“I am the eyes and the ears of the lender,” explains Warren Boizot III, SRA, a state-licensed appraiser with 24 years of experience in Denver, Los Angeles and Las Vegas.
+“I am the eyes and the ears of the lender,” explains Warren Boizot III, SRA, a state-licensed appraiser with 24 years of experience in Denver, Los Angeles, and Las Vegas.

 To conduct an accurate evaluation, the appraiser will evaluate local comparable sales and conduct an onsite visit of your property to evaluate an array of external and internal factors.

 Additionally, lenders often rely on appraisers to make sure the property meets certain minimum requirements.
-For example, to be eligible for U.S. Federal Housing Administration (FHA), Veterans Administration and other government-subsidized loans, properties must meet very specific, uniform criteria.
+For example, to be eligible for U.S. Federal Housing Administration (FHA), Veterans Administration (VA), and other government-subsidized loans, properties must meet very specific, uniform criteria.

 The appraisal is usually the last piece of the loan package to be completed before closing.